jnozzi/cocoadev.com/markdown/FactoryMethod.md

 }

-The class is a direct subclass of General/NSObject.
+The class is a direct subclass of NSObject.

 By returning     [ self alloc], subclasses will return instances of themselves from their factory methods with no extra work from you.

-The General/FactoryMethod does all of this in one step for you.
-If Object has a General/FactoryMethod, I might be able to create an instance of Object like this:
+The FactoryMethod does all of this in one step for you.
+If Object has a FactoryMethod, I might be able to create an instance of Object like this:

 Object* myObject = [Object object];

-Where "object" is the General/ClassMethod that will allocate, initialize, and return the object to me.
+Where "object" is the ClassMethod that will allocate, initialize, and return the object to me.

-Many classes in the Cocoa frameworks use the General/FactoryMethod approach; in general the objects you get from them are given to you with an General/AutoRelease pending.
-You should understand the General/AutoReleasePool before using them.
+Many classes in the Cocoa frameworks use the FactoryMethod approach; in general the objects you get from them are given to you with an AutoRelease pending.
+You should understand the AutoReleasePool before using them.

-A General/FactoryMethod name often starts with the suffix of the class name (i.e. for the General/NSString class some General/FactoryMethod names are string, stringWithString:, stringWithCString:).
+A FactoryMethod name often starts with the suffix of the class name (i.e. for the NSString class some FactoryMethod names are string, stringWithString:, stringWithCString:).
 Sometimes factory methods are known as "convenience methods", because they perform three important tasks at once.
-Factory methods alloc the memory needed to store state information, set up the initial state of the newly-allocated instance and then registers the new instance with the General/RunTime system to let the memory manager know that a new object needs to be tracked in terms of memory usage.
-All of this happens by asking the General/ClassObject (factory) to perform a General/FactoryMethod:
+Factory methods alloc the memory needed to store state information, set up the initial state of the newly-allocated instance and then registers the new instance with the RunTime system to let the memory manager know that a new object needs to be tracked in terms of memory usage.
+All of this happens by asking the ClassObject (factory) to perform a FactoryMethod:

-A General/FactoryMethod is simply a convenience for the programmer.
-Since many operations are implied in a General/FactoryMethod, I like to think of factory methods as *implicit factory orders*.
+A FactoryMethod is simply a convenience for the programmer.
+Since many operations are implied in a FactoryMethod, I like to think of factory methods as *implicit factory orders*.
-Factory methods only save you the time of having to explicitly allocate, initialize and memory-manage instances. *Implicit factory orders* and *explicit factory orders* are the two fundamental ways you can obtain an instance from a General/ClassObject (Class Factory).
+Factory methods only save you the time of having to explicitly allocate, initialize and memory-manage instances. *Implicit factory orders* and *explicit factory orders* are the two fundamental ways you can obtain an instance from a ClassObject (Class Factory).
 The customizablility of factory orders is not limited by the choice of using a factory/convenience method (making an*implicit factory order* or making an *explicit factory order*).